cc-archive/vocabulary-legacy/src/elements/GitHubCorner/GitHubCorner.md

 ```

 GitHub corners can be colored with any color from the set provided by
-CC Vocabulary.
+Vocabulary.
 Black, in one of rare cases like this, looks best though.

 Also you may use one of the four shades, namely `lighter`, `light`, `dark` and `darker`,
 to accentuate the color.